katieburke60/crowdraise/NOTES.md

 4. Save stripe API keys appropriately (better understand ENV, etc.)
 5. How to use modules (including use of self) and where you can access methods defined in controller actions
 6. How to appropriately link up charge objects.
+7. How to pass ruby objects to js (particularly stuff that's in the show page)
+8. How to fix CURRENT_USER issue (not avalable with stripe_oauth)

 SMALLER TO DOS
 1. Make components of campaign show page dynamic (basic)